Compare five solutions to find the best way to consolidate credit card debt in your situation.

 What are the options to consolidate my debt?

 Credit card debt consolidation refers to the process of taking multiple debts and rolling them into a single monthly payment.
 The goal is always the same: Lower or eliminate interest charges so you can pay off your debt faster.

-There are four basic ways to do this:
+There are five basic ways to do this:

 - Use a balance transfer credit card to consolidate credit card balances onto one card